 The hypogeum presumably dates back to the 4th-5th century.
 A.D.

-The axial and symmetrical arrangement of the entire system of burials organized by groups of shapes arranged in a scenic front within arcosoli suggests a unitary conception of the structure.
+The axial and symmetrical arrangement of the entire system of burials, organized by groups of shapes arranged in a scenic front within arcosoli, suggests a unitary conception of the structure.
+Contact for more details to learn about the architectural significance and the history behind this carefully designed burial system.